What is Evergreen Veterinary Care doing to keep me and my pet safe during the midst of the COVID-19 pandemic?

 - Using an abundance of positive reinforcement, especially treats.

 - Utilizing calming pheromones throughout the clinic

-- Treating pets in the exam room rather than taking them away from their owners into “the back.”
+- Treating pets in the exam room rather than taking them away from their owners into “the back” when at all possible.

 - Trading out rectal thermometers for less offensive ear thermometers